Constitution

 • Work with a broad coalition of partners to advance transparency and accountability in government.

-2. Definitions Key terms include: Director — a member of the Executive Board (EB) leading a directorate; Executive Board — the governing body carrying out all Foundation activities; Assembly — the consultative and advisory arm composed of a diverse body of Ontario youth; Assembly Member — a general member of the Assembly; Chairman — the elected Assembly member representing Assembly interests to the EB and Advisory Board; Advisory Board — the advisory body composed of elected officials, academics, social workers, unionists, and financial experts.
-3. Directorates & Assembly The Foundation maintains six directorates: Internal Affairs, Operations, Outreach & Partnerships, Policy & Legislation, Recruitment, and Communications.
+2. Definitions Key terms include: Director — a member of the Executive Board (EB) leading a directorate; Executive Board — the governing body carrying out all Foundation activities; Advisory Board — the advisory body composed of elected officials, academics, social workers, unionists, and financial experts.
+3. Directorates The Foundation maintains six directorates: Internal Affairs, Operations, Outreach & Partnerships, Policy & Legislation, Recruitment, and Communications.
 Each is led by a Director and Deputy Director, appointed by the Executive Director in consultation with the EB.
-The Assembly functions as a unified voting and advisory body with no formal subdivisions or recognised factions.
-It is led by a Chairman elected by simple majority, co-led by the Deputy Chairman (the second-highest vote recipient in the Chairman election).
 4. Quorum For the Executive Board: a minimum of two EB members, including the Executive Director, must be present for any directive to be validly passed.
-For the Assembly: a minimum of one-third of Assembly members must be present for any directive or proposal to be validly passed.
 5. Advisory Board The Advisory Board shall consist of representatives from: Academics; Former provincial and federal elected officials; Journalists; Business leaders; Labour union leaders; Indigenous leadership; Sitting municipal officials; and Technology sector leaders.
-6. Causes for Termination A member of the Executive Board or Assembly may be removed on grounds of: resignation (voluntary, submitted in writing); removal for cause (conduct unbecoming, breach of Constitution, criminal conviction, or conflict of interest); failure to perform duties; or impeachment.
-The Assembly Chairman may be impeached by a two-thirds supermajority Assembly vote with written notice to the EB.
+6. Causes for Termination A member of the Executive Board may be removed on grounds of: resignation (voluntary, submitted in writing); removal for cause (conduct unbecoming, breach of Constitution, criminal conviction, or conflict of interest); failure to perform duties; or impeachment.
 A Director may be removed by written authorisation of the Executive Director (with cause) or by a two-thirds supermajority EB vote.
 7. Succession In a vacancy of the Executive Director, a successor is elected from the EB by two-thirds supermajority.
-In a vacancy of the Chairman, the Assembly elects a successor by simple majority, facilitated by the EB.
 In a directorate vacancy, the Deputy Director assumes the role; if unavailable, the Executive Director appoints a successor.
 8. Amendment This Constitution may be amended at any time, provided the proposed amendment is approved by a two-thirds supermajority vote of the Executive Board.